wiltonlazary/lakeFS/docs/quickstart/aws_cli.md

----
-layout: default
-title: Add Data
-description: In this section we will learn how to configure and use AWS CLI to manage data with the lakeFS Server.
-parent: Quickstart
-nav_order: 30
-has_children: false
----

 # Add Data

 In this section we'll review how to copy files into lakeFS using the AWS CLI.

 1. If you don't have the AWS CLI installed, follow the [instructions here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html){:target="_blank"}.